lawrennd/old_talks/_systems/includes/nigeria-health-intro.md

 $$
 \text{model} + \text{data} \xrightarrow{\text{compute}} \text{prediction}
 $$
 and many machine learning courses focus a lot on the model part.
-But to build a machine learning system in practice, a lot of work has to be put into the data part.
+But to build a machine learning system in practice, a lot of work must be put into the data part.
 This notebook gives some pointers on that work and how to think about your machine learning systems design.}

 \notes{
 \subsection{Datasets}

-In this notebook , we download 4 datasets:
+In this notebook, we download 4 datasets:

 * Nigeria NMIS health facility data
 * Population data for Administrative Zone 1 (states) areas in Nigeria